- About Us

 The Bottom Line

 Converting your traditional IRA to a Roth IRA requires thinking about many factors.
-I’d be happy to sit down with you to review how this would affect your tax liability, answer any financial questions you have, and discuss an overall strategy for your retirement and investments.
+We’d be happy to sit down with you to review how this would affect your tax liability, answer any financial questions you have, and discuss an overall strategy for your retirement and investments.

 David Chazin, Insight Wealth Strategies and Lincoln Financial Advisors Corp are not affiliated with Chevron.